coryjreid/logicraft/README.md

 autonomously!
 Make sure to remember your edge cases so things don't backup on you when you least expect it.

-This is a custom-made modpack that my friends, and I play on a server I host at home.
+This is a custom-made modpack that my friends and I play on a server I host at home.
 This modpack's focus is our entertainment.
 It may undergo vast periods of time with little attention.
 It is released publicly only so that it is easy for my friends to install using the Twitch launcher and is not generally